Schouwenaar/Scrivener-Zotero-sync/README.md

 Use the **Section Layouts** and **Separators** tabs to tweak headings, front/back matter, and section mappings.

 Refer to Scrivener’s documentation for advanced compile settings.

 ---

+## 📜 License

+MIT License — use freely and adapt to your writing workflow!

+---